abdulwahid211/sockets_python/README.md

 ## Run

-To run the server broadcasting and client to communicate, please do the following:
+To run the server and client to communicate, please do the following:

 Server side
 ```bash